 Knowing and using your gifts will speed up the growth of your motivational speaking career.

-If you have read my notes on the starving crowd, you know that this step is crucial to your success.
+A starving crowd is your prospective customers whose needs aren’t served.
+They are hungry for your message.
+They want solutions that you have.
+If you have read my notes on the starving crowd, you know this step is crucial to your success.

 Not all people are willing to listen to you.
 Your message may have universal appeal, but the universe will not stop what it is doing because you appeared on the stage as a motivational speaker.

 It does not matter to most people if you call yourself the first certified or registered intergalactic motivational speaker.
-You may get their attention – or their mockery – but they listen to you.
+You may get their attention or mockery, but they listen to you.

 It does not matter whether you are the only Filipino to be a member of a global organization of speakers.
 Even with this accolade, people won’t pay to listen to you.